 The activity to support those in need of emergency assistance, homeless in the UK, elderly in the community and refugees in the UK has continued.
-The charity has been able to respond quickly and effectively to the needs of the community in this situation, particularly in the area of supporting programs to protect London's homeless population.
-Additionally, the Love Your Neighbour campaign will continue in 2021, assisting those in need as a result of the Covid-19 pandemic.
+The charity has been able to respond quickly and effectively to the needs of the community and in particular, the work to support Refugees and Asylum Seekers will continue to grow in future years.
+Other programs such as Love Your Neighbour which commenced during the pandemic will continue.